opentensor/developer-docs/docs/questions-and-answers.md

 So the subnet competition works like this.
 Say you decided to be a subnet miner.
 The subnet validators will give you some work to do.
 Other subnet miners in the subnet are also given the same work task.
 All you subnet miners complete the task and respond to the subnet validator with the work results.

 The subnet validator then ranks the quality of the work done by the subnet miners.
 You as a subnet miner will get a reward (in TAO) based on your work quality.
 Other subnet miners also get their reward based on their work quality.
-The subnet validator is also rewarded because it makes sure that good quality subnet miners are rewarded better so that overall subnet quality is continuously improving.
+At the same time, the subnet validator is also rewarded because the subnet validator makes sure that good quality subnet miners are rewarded better so that overall subnet quality is continuously improving.
 All this happens programmatically, as coded up by the subnet owner.

 ### What exactly is the task of a subnet miner?